Remote Safety Audits: A Practical Approach to Verifying Contractor Program Implementation

 Step 3: Apply Consistent Scoring

 Each remote audit is evaluated using a structured scoring methodology.
+This creates:

 • Objective comparisons across contractors